Header Image 1

 Teacher

-Last Updated October 2024
+Last Updated August 2025

-All members of the Governing Board at Patcham High School work with senior leaders in the strategic development of the school and in raising standards of achievement.
+All members of the governing board at Patcham High School work with senior leaders in the strategic development of the school and in raising standards of achievement.
 They have numerous statutory duties and follow guidance from The Department for Education.

 Governors must both support and challenge the headteacher, so need to gain an understanding of the school’s overall performance in order to explain its decisions and actions.
 They do this by attending regular meetings, carrying out school visits and meeting with senior leaders.
 They also attend training in order to keep up to date with the requirements of their role.
 Although there are different categories of governor, they are all equal, work as a team and make collective decisions.
 All abide by the governing board code of conduct.